Venezuelan cargo 747 with Iranian crew causes uproar at Buenos Aires airport

-A Venezuelan-registered Boeing 747 red-flagged by the United States has been seized at Buenos Aires' Ezeiza airport, after which Argentine Argentine kept the passports of the seventeen crewmembers.
+A Venezuelan-registered Boeing 747 red-flagged by the United States has been seized at Buenos Aires' Ezeiza airport, after which Argentine authorities kept the passports of the seventeen crewmembers.

 According to reports, twelve of the cargo aircraft occupants were of Venezuelan nationality while five others held Iranian passports.